cerad/sp2018/README.md

 Refactor repositories to use ServiceEntityRepository.
 Note that doing so implies entities can only belong to one entity manager.

+Experimenting with strict_types

 ### TODO mysql case issue

 ALTER TABLE Location RENAME INDEX uniq_a7e8eb9d5e237e06 TO UNIQ_5E9E89CB5E237E06;

-Have to explicitly specify table names
+Have to explicitly specify table names.

 ### PageController